MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 ### How can I determine I am being throttled and what steps can I take?

-Please refer to the [Xbox Live Best Practices](best-practices-for-calling-xbox-live.md) document as it will contain steps for improving your call pattern as well as an explanation of how the XSAPI assertion and XSAPI Social and Multiplayer managers can be used to notify you of and mitigate throttling issues.
+See the [Xbox Live Best Practices](best-practices-for-calling-xbox-live.md) document, which contains steps for improving your call pattern, as well as an explanation of how the XSAPI assertion and XSAPI Social and Multiplayer managers can be used to notify you of throttling issues and mitigate those throttling issues.

-Another option is to record a trace of the Xbox Live calls and then analyze that trace using the [Xbox Live Trace Analyzer tool](https://docs.microsoft.com/windows/uwp/xbox-live/tools/analyze-service-calls).
+Another option is to record a trace of the Xbox Live calls, and then analyze that trace using the [Xbox Live Trace Analyzer tool](https://docs.microsoft.com/windows/uwp/xbox-live/tools/analyze-service-calls).
 To record a trace, you can either use Fiddler to record a .SAZ file, or use the built-in trace logging of XSAPI.

-For more information, how to use turn on traces in XSAPI see the Xbox Live documentation page "Analyze calls to Xbox Live Services".
+To turn on and use traces in XSAPI, see the Xbox Live documentation page "Analyze calls to Xbox Live Services"<!-- tbd link - not found, so added the next link, ok? --> and [Xbox Live Trace Analyzer](../../tools/analyze-service-calls.md).
 Once you have a trace, the Xbox Live Trace Analyzer tool will warn upon detecting throttled calls.

-You can find the best practices paper on GDNP and SDK and XDK docs 1602 and higher.
+You can find the best practices paper on GDNP and SDK and XDK docs 1602 and higher. <!-- tbd link/clarify -->

 ### Can limits change?